ros-tooling/setup-ros/README.md

 * [ROS 2 latest development branch][ros2_latest_development_setup] builds from
   source,
 * non-EOL (End Of Life) distribution of ROS 2 builds from source,
-* any ROS 2 package depending on non-EOL distribution builds from source
+* any ROS, and ROS 2 package depending on non-EOL distribution builds from source

 ## Supported platforms